rndlabs/cow-docs/docs/5_tutorials/9_build-on-top-of-cow-protocol.md

 ### Get familiar with CoW Swap

-CoW Swap uses CoW protocol.
-One easy way to get familiar with the protocol is by doing one trade in CowSwap:
+CoW Swap uses CoW Protocol.
+One easy way to get familiar with the protocol is by doing one trade in CoW Swap:

 * [https://swap.cow.fi](https://swap.cow.fi)